jonnyhyman/Chaos/README.md

 ###### Written by [Jonny Hyman](www.jonnyhyman.com), 2020
 ###### MIT License

+This code was developed for [this YouTube video from Veritasium](https://www.youtube.com/watch?v=ovJcsL7vyrk)

 This is not a library, but rather a collection of standalone scripts!
 As such, there is a bit of code duplication between scripts.

 #### Requirements